 Before you can obtain compensation for your auto accident, your attorney must prove that someone else was at fault.
-At the Arami Law Office, we have more than 10 years of experience proving fault in Chicago car accident cases.
+At Arami Law, we have more than 10 years of experience proving fault in Chicago car accident cases.
 We’ve dealt with matters involving conflicting testimony about how the accident happened, and we’ve had to dig for some bit of evidence to solidify the case.
 In our experience, evidence that the other driver was distracted prior to the crash can go a long way toward proving liability.

 According to the National Highway Traffic Safety Administration, approximately 20 percent of all car accidents result from distracted driving.
 To combat this trend, Illinois became the first Midwestern state to pass legislation outlawing the use of cell phones without a hands-free device.
 The fine for a first offense is $75.